rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 + [Claus Wilke's post: *Writing a blogdown post for the ages*](https://clauswilke.com/blog/2020/09/08/a-blogdown-post-for-the-ages/)

-All of this lead me to...my giant blogdown wishlist.
-After teaching and using blogdown for more than 3.5 years, I had a lot of ideas to help beginners get started, but just as important, to improve the quality of life for existing users.
+All of this, combined with my own experiences teaching and using blogdown for over 3.5 years led me to...my giant blogdown wishlist.
+I had a lot of ideas to help beginners get started, but just as important, to improve the quality of life for existing users.
 You can see my mega-wishlist that Yihui Xie (the blogdown conceptor and author) asked me to share with him: https://github.com/rstudio/blogdown/issues/476

-I'm very happy to report that our team has been working very hard to make using blogdown easier to learn and use.
+I'm very happy to report that our team has been working very hard to address these issues, and many others raised by users, to make using blogdown easier to learn and use.
 :rotating_light: tread here with caution :rotating_light:.

-In time for the holiday break when I know a lot of quarantined folks are holed up at home without friends or family near, I thought it would be fun to take my original blogdown post, and trace the same process of building a Hugo website with "modern blogdown" for 2021 (and hopefully beyond!).
-I also wanted to add details about using the Hugo Academic theme, based on questions I get during workshops and that I see on the RStudio Community forums.
+In time for the holiday break when I know a lot of quarantined folks are holed up at home without friends or family nearby, I thought it would be fun to take my original blogdown post, and trace the same process of building a Hugo website with "modern blogdown" for 2021 (and hopefully beyond!).
+I also wanted to add details about using the Hugo Academic theme (now named "Wowchemy"), based on questions I get during workshops and that I see on the RStudio Community forums.

 So if you are feeling fearless and want to live on the bleeding edge, read on to give the development version of blogdown a spin along with me.